Abortion in Greece: Prior to legalization

 Women in Greece gained the right to vote in 1952.
 Family planning became a topic of public discussion in Greece in the 1960s, though the conversation more focused on eugenics.
 In the 1970s, women's organizations became highly vocal on issues such as abortion and access to oral contraception.
 It was estimated that 300,000 illegal abortions were performed annually in the 1970s, as access to and information about contraception was virtually nonexistent.
 The women's movement organized protests and marches throughout Greece to bring attention and awareness to contraception and published informational material.

 In 1976, a number of volunteers established the Greek Family Planning Association, with the help of Greek congresswoman Virginia Tsouderou and an independent gynecologist.
 In 1980 the Minister of Health, Welfare and Social Insurance, Spiridon Doxiadis, established 10 family planning clinics within selected major urban hospitals.
 When the National Healthcare Service (Εθνικό Σύστημα Υγείας) was established in 1983, Article 15 incorporated language on family planning issues, education and information about family planning, and methods of family planning as part of its defined targets.
 The stated intention was to create a family planning center within every provincial hospital and, separately, for all health centers - 16 in urban and semi-urban areas - to provide family planning services.

 Demographics

 In the 1990s, it was estimated that 150,000 to 400,000 abortions occurred annually.
-However because no central registry of abortions exists, it is difficult to obtain valid statistics for the number of abortions performed or on the frequently in different sub-groups, i.e. teenagers, immigrants, etc. In 2007, the abortion rate in Greece was 7.2 abortions per 1,000 women among women between the ages of 15 and 44 years old.
+However, because no central registry of abortions exists, it is difficult to obtain valid statistics for the number of abortions performed or on the frequently in different sub-groups, i.e. teenagers, immigrants, etc. In 2007, the abortion rate in Greece was 7.2 abortions per 1,000 women among people between the ages of 15 and 44 years old.

 Age

 From 2007 to 2014, teenage pregnancies constituted between 3 and 5 percent of all abortions obtained in Greece.
 In 2014, an estimated 25% of teenagers terminated their pregnancies.
-A survey in 2019 reported that one in ten teenage girls ages 15 to 19 years old had had at least one abortion.
+A survey in 2019 reported that one in ten teenage girls aged 15 to 19 years old had had at least one abortion.